EFForg/OpenWireless/README.md

     # mount_root

-To copy files over, you'll need to start the ssh service, which is run by
+To copy files over, you'll need to start the ssh service, which you can do by starting dropbear.
-xineted:

-    # /etc/init.d/xinetd start
+You will need to set a password for the root account for which you can run:

+    #passwd

+Then start the ssh service with:

+    #dropbear

+and e.g. copy a new image over to the /tmp directory with:

+    scp image_sysupgrade.bin root@172.30.42.1:/tmp

+and then e.g. login to the router to reflash the router with:

+    sysupgrade -v /tmp/image_sysupgrade.bin

 If the router does start up in failsafe mode, you can open it up and attach a serial cable to the motherboard during boot to further debug.